Maintaining Your Shawgrass Turf

 Ammonia – A three percent (3%) solution of ammonia With water may be used in lieu of household detergent for tough residue or stains.

 Artificial grass fibers are among the most stain-resistant fibers.
-Therefore, most stains on our grass are not actually, but residues of foreign matter which should be promptly and completely cleaned.
+Therefore, most stains on our grass are not actually stains, but residues of foreign matter which should be promptly and completely taken out.

 - Remove any hard or paste-like deposit quickly using a knife with a dull blade, or a spatula tool